drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 **4. Other Risk**

-`Lack of standardization:` Healthcare data can be fragmented and inconsistent, with different data formats, terminologies, and coding systems used across different healthcare providers and organizations.
+`Lack of standardization:` Heart disease data can be fragmented and inconsistent, with different data formats, terminologies, and coding systems used across different healthcare providers and organizations.
 This lack of standardization can create challenges for healthcare analytics platforms in integrating and analyzing data effectively.

 `Cultural and organizational challenges:` Cultural and organizational challenges can impact the success of healthcare analytics platforms, including lack of communication, siloed data, and misaligned incentives between different stakeholders.
 Addressing these challenges can require significant organizational change and buy-in from key stakeholders.